-Parents were generally very pleased with the school during the 2020-21 school year given the difficulty in conducting in-person learning during the pandemic.
+Parents were generally very pleased with the school during the 2021-22 school year given the difficulty in conducting in-person learning during the pandemic and supporting the students as they returned to in-person learning last year.
 However, 73% of our parents indicated a desire to return to in-person instruction during the current school year.
-There were a few areas of concern by parents, however.
+There were a few areas of concern by parents however.
 10% of the parents felt that our school facilities are "Not Good", a feeling that both the Kenwood School Teachers Association as well as the Site Council agree with.
+This year, we were able to put the pandemic behind us and start the work of getting back to normal.
+We have witnessed a fair amount of Social Emotional issues with students are we have worked diligently to support students and staff through these issues.
+Our school counselor has played an important part in supporting our students as well as supporting teachers with weekly class meetings.

-Parents and staff members expressed interest in addressing Social Emotional support programs upon our return to school in the upcoming school year.
-Parents also feel that a foreign language of some sort should be offered as an after-school program.
-Both classified and certificated staff meetings were held weekly in order to ensure all aspects of community satisfaction level was understood and addressed.
+Parents and staff members expressed interest in addressing Social Emotional support programs upon our return to school during 2021-22.
+Parents also feel that a foreign language of some sort should be offered as an after school program.
+Though we were not able to find an instructor for a foreign language, we have been able to create a summer camp program that offers a variety of enrichments for our students.
+Both classified and certificated staff meetings were held weekly or bi-weekly in order to ensure all aspects of community satisfaction level was understood and addressed.
 Our parent group, Kenwood School Association or KSA brought forth various ideas in encouraging school spirit and socially safe events.
+The community participation was quite encouraging as multiple school wide events were very well attended.
 The Board of Trustees were also part of discussions as they provided meaningful feedback on issues such as facilities, social-emotional learning and site safety plans.